airbus-seclab/c-compiler-security/clang_compilation.md

 "It implements path-sensitive, inter-procedural analysis based on symbolic execution technique."

 [`scan-build`](https://clang-analyzer.llvm.org/scan-build.html) is simple to use and can wrap compilation tools such as `make`.
-It will replace the `CC` and `CXX` env variables to analyze your build and produce the report.
+It will replace the `CC` and `CXX` environment variables to analyze your build and produce the report.

 ```console